Revv333/LegalQuery-Assistant/README.md

 Legal Document Review
 LegalAssistant  can review and understand legal documents, helping to identify key issues, analyze contracts, and even draft preliminary legal documents.

-This project is ongoing, and the legal domain datasets and series of models will be open-sourced in succession.
-Please stay tuned.
 ![image](https://github.com/user-attachments/assets/d832ce0f-24b5-4aca-93ff-e9c8745f5679)